gagandeepsinghkhanuja/National-Park-Service-NPS/README.md

 # National-Park-Service-NPS

+#Background
+The National Park Service API(Application Programming Interface) is a one stop shop to pull photos and essential information about NPS sites (visitor center, camp grounds, events, news alert and articles on natural and cultural features).

 There are two parts of this project
 1. Python project to harvest parking fee of National Park, National Memorial, National Scenic Trail, National Battlefield, National Monument, National River, National Reserve, National Recreation Area using REST APIs <br />